Best Affordable Shell Cordovan Watch Straps

 Alternatives to shell cordovan

-True shell cordovan is expensive to produce and hard to find on AliExpress.
+True shell cordovan is expensive to produce and hard to find.
 The best affordable alternatives are high-quality full-grain calf, which delivers excellent aging and durability at $8–$18.
-Some AliExpress sellers offer genuine horse leather straps — a different cut from the same animal, less distinctive than shell but still more interesting than standard calf.
+Some budget sellers offer genuine horse leather straps — a different cut from the same animal, less distinctive than shell but still more interesting than standard calf.
 The important distinction: 'genuine leather' is not cordovan; only listings specifying 'shell cordovan' or 'shell horsehide' are accurate.

 Frequently asked questions